The PALLUP Study: Improving home-based palliative care for older people

 September 2019End date

-- Understanding the palliative care needs of older people living with severe frailty.
+- Understand the specific palliative care needs of older people living with advancing frailty

-- Supporting families to work with palliative care services and reduce unnecessary interventions.
+- Support families/those closest to the older person to work with palliative care services and reduce unnecessary intervention

 Research phases